 Hof, B. (2018b).
 From Harvard via Moscow to West Berlin: educational technology, programmed instruction and the commercialisation of learning after 1957.
 History of Education, 47(4), 445–465.
 Routledge.

 Horlacher, R. (2006).
 ‘Methode’ als Zauberwort für Schulentwicklung: Die Wahrnehmung Pestalozzis im philosophischen, schulpädagogischen und bildungspolitischen Diskurs des beginnenden 19.
 Jahrhunderts, aufgearbeitet anhand dreier ausgewählter Beispiele.
-Paedagogica Historica: International Journal of the History of Education, 42(6), 751–768.
+Paedagogica Historica, 42(6), 751–768.

 Osterwalder, F. (2002).
 Methode: Technologie und Erlösung.
 Zeitschrift für Pädagogik, 48(2), 151–170.